jorger99/k_no_wledge/LIGO Summer 2019/Article Links/Bayesian inference in physics.md

 <u> Bayesian Inference:</u> describing the probability of an event, based on prior knowledge of conditions that might be related to the event.

 <u> Bayes' Theorem:</u> P(A|B) = P(B|A) * P(A) / P(B)
 i.e. "the probability of A given B occurs is equal to the probability of B given A times the probability of A over B."

 <u> Occam's Razor:</u> The problem-solving principle that essentially states that "simpler solutions are more likely to be correct than complex ones."

 ## Abstract

 Bayesian principles are used in several systems that are given as example.
-Some systems include spectrum restoration, parameter estimation, model copmarison, and in dealing with systems of inconsistent data.
+Some systems include spectrum restoration, parameter estimation, model comparison, and in dealing with systems of inconsistent data.
-Systems of inconsistent data are particularly interesting as inconsistencies canarise from incorrect estimation of errors or from distortions of the measurement signal.
+Systems of inconsistent data are particularly interesting as inconsistencies can arise from incorrect estimation of errors or from distortions of the measurement signal.

 ## Introduction